BenOvermyer/benovermyer.com/content/kb/cooking.md

 ## Vegetarian cooking principles

 These are some principles of cooking vegetarian food.
-I don't often cook vegetarian meals, but these are good to keep in mind anyway.
+Since switching to the Mediterranean diet in an effort to be healthier, this has become very important to me.

 ### Build a balanced meal